progdisc/rules/README.md

-## TL;DR

-Be nice.
+**tl;dr:** Be nice.
 Be mature.
 Follow the law.
 Listen to the mods.
 Ask your question directly (*don't ask to ask*) and don't post across multiple channels or ask people for programming help in DMs.

 ## In full